-A general conclusion of this work is that it is always worth to construct a good stochastic model of a hydrological process.
+A general conclusion of this work is that it is always worth constructing a good stochastic model of a hydrological process.
 Such a model can operate in simulation mode as well in forecast mode and thus can support strategic planning as well as real time management of a hydrosystem.
 In addition, the development of a good stochastic model is closely linked with understanding of natural behaviours in a bidirectional manner: a good model presupposes understanding and also supports understanding by providing insights into natural behaviours.
-These behaviours include extreme phenomena (distribution tails) and temporal dependences, particularly, LRD.
+These behaviours include extreme phenomena (distribution tails) and temporal dependences, particularly LRD.
 It becomes obvious then that good modelling practices should depart from the typical ARMA formalism.

-The principle of maximum entropy can largely support the development of stochastic models, providing both logical foundation and computational tools.
-Here the principle was used four times, i.e., (a) to infer the marginal distribution of the process (b) to explain and model the long-term dependence of the process, (c) to justify the (macroscopical) linearity in lagged flows of Nile, and (d) to determine unknown covariances in the stochastic model structure.
+The principle of maximum entropy can largely support the development of stochastic models, providing both a logical foundation and computational tools.
+Here the principle was used four times, i.e. (a) to infer the marginal distribution of the process, (b) to explain and model the long-term dependence of the process, (c) to justify the (macroscopic) linearity in lagged flows of the Nile, and (d) to determine unknown covariances in the stochastic model structure.
 This study offers advances in (a) and (b) whereas to our knowledge propositions (c) and (d) are original.
 Particularly, proposition (d) offers a powerful yet very simple (because of the closed analytical solution) computational tool for the construction of a generalized stochastic model.

 Deterministic modelling alternatives, which recently have been given great attention, are good practical tools, too.
-Particularly the analogue model is very attractive due to simplicity, non-parametric character and easiness to construct and apply.
+The analogue model in particular is very attractive due to its simplicity, non-parametric character and easiness to construct and apply.
 However, care is needed in interpretation.
 Good predictions by deterministic models do not necessarily mean consistency of the natural process with determinism.
 In this case study, all configurations of deterministic models gave performance inferior to the advanced stochastic model.
 Perhaps however, in another application or with the use of more advanced deterministic techniques, they may perform better.
-Still, however, deterministic models are inferior on other grounds, such as in supporting Monte Carlo simulation of hydrosystems or in deriving interval predictions, in describing and exploiting the long term persistence, and in offering insights of the process.
-It may seem counterintuitive that the particular stochastic model developed in this study, which largely relies on the principle of maximum entropy, in other words on the postulation that uncertainty in nature is as large as possible, yields better forecasts than the deterministic models negating uncertainty.
+Still, however, deterministic models are inferior on other grounds, such as in supporting Monte Carlo simulation of hydrosystems or in deriving interval predictions, in describing and exploiting the long-term persistence, and in offering insights into the process.

+It may seem counterintuitive that the particular stochastic model developed in this study, which largely relies on the principle of maximum entropy, in other words on the postulation of large uncertainty in nature, yields better forecasts than the deterministic models negating uncertainty.
 Perhaps stochasticity and the notion of maximum entropy explain natural behaviour better than determinism.

-Acknowledgements We wish to thank Dr. Bayoumi Attia of the Egyptian Ministry of Water and Irrigation for providing the Nile flow data as part of the Lake Nasser Flood and Drought Control Project funded by the Government of Netherlands.
-We also thank Constantino Tsallis for the discussion and suggestions on the generalized entropy and the normalizing transformation.
+Acknowledgements We wish to thank Dr Bayoumi Attia of the Egyptian Ministry of Water and Irrigation for providing the Nile flow data as part of the Lake Nasser Flood and Drought Control Project funded by the Government of Netherlands.
+We also thank Constantino Tsallis for the discussion and suggestions on the generalized entropy and the normalizing transformation, as well as two reviewers whose comments helped us to improve the presentation.
 This work was partially supported by the Georgia Water Resources Institute.